 Mastery is a process that we can work through and attain.
-Failures, play a huge role in mastery.
-Genius, on the other hand, seems to bring up the idea that you either have it…or your don’t.
-It’s why Genius Hour is so exciting, because students get to play around with the notion that they are capable of great and wondrous creations, regardless of their age or abilities.
+Micro trials and failures play a huge role in mastery.
+Genius, on the other hand, seems to bring up the idea that you either have it…or you don’t.
+It’s why Genius Hour is so exciting because students get to play around with the notion that they are capable of great and wondrous creations, regardless of their age or abilities.
 Yet, there is a problem with Genius being the goal.

 The goal of the creative, passion-driven work our students are doing should be mastery.
 Mastering a concept, skill, or ability.
 It’s silly to believe that one year of Genius Hour will lead to true mastery, but does it help?
 Does Genius Hour build good learning habits?
 Do those habits then eventually lead to Mastery?

 In Robert Greene’s fantastic book, Mastery, he weighs in on the imaginary wall we have crafted around people such as Einstein, DaVinci, and Edison:

 Over the centuries, people have placed a wall around such mastery.
 They have called it genius and have thought of it as inaccessible.
 They have seen it as the product of privilege, inborn talent, or just the right alignment of the stars.
 They have made it seem as if it were as elusive as magic.
 But that wall is imaginary.

 In fact, as Greene points out in the book, all of these great “masters” who we refer to as “geniuses” followed a similar path to attain a level of mastery in their specific field.

 First, they found and accepted their life’s task.
 This is quite difficult.
 When parents, peers, and often teachers are telling students to follow a certain path…it makes it hard to truly listen to that inner voice pointing you in the direction that leads to a convergence of passion and purpose.
 This too, is the first step of an inquiry-based project: choosing what you want to work on (and it is often the most difficult task).